Adarsh-Model-Trains/jmri-mqtt-spring-transformer-wireless-eco-system/ESP-ARDUINO-SOLUTIONS/mqtt-snapturnout-signals/esp8266-transformation-mqtt-client/README.md

 ![img](../../../image/dig5.png)
 ![img](../../../image/dig6.png)

+## Lib installtion

+### search for "PubSubClient" lib and install it before compiling
+### or install this lib for location [PubSubClient lib ](https://github.com/Adarsh-Model-Trains/jmri-mqtt-spring-transformer-wireless-eco-system/raw/main/lib/pubsubclient.zip)

+### search for "ESP8266WiFi" lib and install it before compiling
+### or install the wifi lib for esp8266 [esp8266wifi lib](https://github.com/Adarsh-Model-Trains/jmri-mqtt-spring-transformer-wireless-eco-system/raw/main/lib/ESP8266WiFi.zip)

 > esp will conect to mqtt via wifi network
 > wifi credentials will be configured in Config.h file
 ```